When you think about your retirement, you might picture yourself on a beach or driving cross-country in an RV, with no worries in sight.

 Do your research to find a SEP IRA provider that will work best for you.
 Once you've decided where you'll open your account, the IRS requires you to take several steps.
 You can learn more about the details here.

-Once SEP IRA accounts are established, each employee will own and control their accounts, including investment decisions.
+Once SEP IRA accounts are established, each account owner (aka, employee) will own and control their accounts, including investment decisions.

 Withdrawal rules for SEPs are a lot like the ones for Traditional IRAs.
 So, our tip about checking in with your financial advisor is the same – keep in touch to know how and if the rules are changing.